Heart of China

-Heart of China is a 1991 adventure game developed by Dynamix and published by Sierra On-Line.
+Heart of China is a point-and-click adventure game developed by Dynamix and published by Sierra On-Line in 1991.
 The game follows the exploits of pilot Jake "Lucky" Masters as he tries to rescue nurse Kate Lomax from a ruthless Chinese warlord.

 Plot

 In 1930s Hong Kong, struggling former World War I fighter pilot Jake "Lucky" Masters is recruited by rich businessman E.A.
 Lomax for a dangerous mission.
 Lomax's daughter Kate has been kidnapped by ruthless warlord Li Deng and imprisoned in Deng's Chengdu fortress.
 Lucky must rescue Kate, but to do so he must enlist the help of a mysterious ninja named Zhao Chi.
 Each day Lucky has not rescued Kate, his reward money decreases by $20,000.

 After sneaking into Deng's fortress, Lucky and Chi snatch Kate and escape.
 Unfortunately, Kate is bitten by a snake during the rescue and the only medicine that can save her is in Kathmandu in Nepal.
 After further adventures in Istanbul, the trio makes its way to Paris.
 The game features multiple endings, with the player's actions determining which one is seen.